Shaking the Little Tree Story picture book

 When it comes to starting a business, outsiders only see the excitement of "venturing", but only oneself knows how lonely it is.
 Especially in today's environment, one has to find their own direction and shoulder their own challenges.
 The only support that can be held in hand, apart from the sentimental "ideal", is this cup of coffee every morning.

 Over time, making coffee has become an unshakable ritual: the rustling sound of grinding beans, the dripping sound of extraction, and the pouring of milk into the concentrated vortex, each step seems to be pressing the "start button" for a new day's battle.
-When the warm liquid slides down my throat, the slight bitterness with a hint of strength will instantly wake me up - after drinking this cup, there is no reason to slack off.
-I want to be a diligent little ox and horse, and keep going...
+When the warm liquid slides down my throat, that slightly bitter force will make me wake up in an instant - after drinking this cup, there is no reason to slack off, to be a diligent little bull and horse, to continue....
 Come on!

 YAOXIAOSHU Vol.79: What woke me up in the morning was an over-brewed coffee Read More »